kazuho/draft-kazuho-ptth-ptth/draft-kazuho-ptth-ptth.md

 HTTP requests are sent in the direction from the reverse proxy to the backend server.

-{{fig-tunnel-establishment}} shows an exchange of HTTP/1.1 request and response establishing the transposed connection.
+{{fig-tunnel-establishment}} shows an exchange of HTTP/1.1 upgrade request and response establishing the transposed connection.
 In this example, the Basic HTTP Authentication Scheme {{?BASIC-AUTH=RFC7617}} is used to authenticate the backend server.
 As for the application protocol to be used on the transposed connection, the backend server is offering both HTTP/2 and HTTP/1.1, and the